 Some children may have difficulty using or finding their way through a park or play area due to difficulties moving, seeing, reaching items, fitting into spaces, not being able to perform unaided physical tasks and not being able to use loose materials.
 Inclusion seeks to bring together the concepts of access, participation, equity and dignity to all users.

-Your feedback on the design of the All Abilities Playground is invaluable.
+Final design of the All Abilities Playground